Where to eat Italian food in Brisbane

 Love Italian?
 Then you’ll love this list of the city’s best Italian dining, cafes and gelato.
 From pizza food trucks to white tablecloth fine dining, Italian bakeries to authentic gelato – get out there and satisfy those cravings.

-For a celebration dinner, nice evening out or family get-together, try Tartufo for its truffle-stuffed pizza crust; 1889 Enoteca for soft, cloud-like gnocchi; Grappino for top-quality classics; Bar Alto for alfresco dining by the river; Il Centro for the famous sand crab lasagne; and Viale Canova for its old-school charm.
+For a celebration dinner, nice evening out or family get-together, try Tartufo for its truffle-stuffed pizza crust; 1889 Enoteca for soft, cloud-like gnocchi; Grappino for top-quality classics; Bar Alto for alfresco dining by the river and Il Centro for the famous sand crab lasagne.

 There can never be too many Italian restaurants and this is evident by all the delicious options offered around town.
 There’s a divide in the casual dining category between those keeping it classic and those serving modern dishes and drinks – but trust us, they're all still carb-heavy and full of flavour.

-For the latter try Coppa Spuntino for its negroni list and Italian tapas plates; Alfredo’s Pizzeria for its creative pizzas named after rock 'n' roll greats; Tinderbox Kitchen for its small share plate menu and wood-fired pizzas; and Bucci or Sugo Mi for modern Italian dining and the chocolate nemesis del "The River Cafe," which translates to the best flourless chocolate cake ever.
+For a modern twist try Coppa Spuntino for its negroni list and Italian tapas plates; Salt Meats Cheese to satisfy those doughy cravings (especially with all-you-can-eat pizza on Mondays); Tinderbox Kitchen for its small share plate menu and wood-fired pizzas; and Bucci for modern Italian dining and the chocolate nemesis del "The River Cafe," which translates to the best flourless chocolate cake ever.

-Those chasing classic Italian greats head to Julius Pizzeria or Beccofino for thin, crisp pizzas; Il Posto for seasonal eats; Marinara for check tablecloths and pasta; Jamie’s Italian for great antipasto; Popolo for tapas plates and share boards; Mister Paganini for a classic bistro; and Pizzeria Violetta for authentic pizzas.
+Those chasing classic Italian greats head to Julius Pizzeria or Beccofino for thin, crisp pizzas and duck ragu; Il Posto for seasonal eats; Marinara Trattoria for check tablecloths and hearty bowls of pasta; Jamie’s Italian for great antipasto and lunch specials; Mister Paganini for a classic bistro in South Bank; and Pizzeria Violetta for simple and authentic wood-fired pizzas.

 Cafes, markets and gelato

-Two cafes spring to mind when chasing Italian sweets.
+Three cafes spring to mind when chasing Italian sweets.
 In the CBD, Marchetti has a counter of cakes and goodies, Ashrove's Gerbino's Pasticceria is a family-run business selling cakes, traditional Italian biscotti and gelato, while Clayfield’s Dolci Sapori bakes hundreds of biscuits and arancini balls each day.

 At the markets, hunt down restaurant-quality wood-fired pizzas from the back of the Pizzantica VW van.
 If you're roaming the town, look out for various food trucks serving fresh pastas, pizzas and classic Italian bites from their side windows including La Cucina Mobile and Abbiocco.

-Gelato lovers need to try La Macelleria (owned by two gelato artisans both called Marco, both from Bologna), Gelateria Cremona (keep an eye out for special flavours), and Milany (for its awarded scoops).
+Gelato lovers need to try La Macelleria (owned by two gelato artisans both called Marco, both from Bologna), Gelateria Cremona (keep an eye out for special flavours) and Milani (for its awarded scoops).